Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max: huh!?
 You did what!?

 Spike: well you said you wouldn't so someone had to do it

-Max tells that it is impossible but spike him not he he has this acient tech he found or learned about

-Spike calls Max to show him ancient tech that he found and goes on about the right full place of citzens.

-Spike thinks that this is the case because Makkusu invented a type of cyber.beast that allowed Citizens to wield cyber.beast by repurposing the device originally used to control cybervators.

-Spike wants Max to help decrypt the data he found but Max tells that it is not possible as only a Cybervator can read it he goe to get Jax but spike tells him that Jax is to much of a big mouth

 Spike calls Airiona/Arrock to help them decrypt it.